garylirocks/quickrefs/azure-active-directory.markdown

   To manage Azure AD resources, such as users, groups and domains, find them in **"Roles and administrators" menu under Azure AD**

+  - Usually can only be assigned to users/applications, not groups (unless the groups has enabled "AD Role assignment" toggle)
+  - The assignment scope is either the whole directory or an "Administrative Unit"
+  - Custom roles can only have permissions for Application registrations and Enterprise applications

 - RBAC roles

   The new Authorization system, find them in the **"Access Control (IAM)" menu under management groups, subscriptions, resource groups or resources**